alphagov/government-service-design-manual/service-manual/making-software/configuration-management.md

 ## Why we do this

 Existing approaches to managing configuration are often manual, process heavy, slow and error prone.
 Ultimately people are bad at carrying out detailed monotonous tasks.
-And installing and configuring software across tens or hundreds of servers (if done by hand) is defintely monotonous.
+And installing and configuring software across tens or hundreds of servers (if done by hand) is definitely monotonous.

 Even if this could be done to provide everything correctly configured on day 0, over time configuration drifts if not kept in check.
 One traditional approach to this problem is to make configuration changes hard, thereby limiting the number of them.
 When trying to build agile and flexible software systems rapid change is needed and manual processes break down.